ethanp/programming/Educational/XCode/StanfordFall2013/DyanamicMatchismo/readme.md

 1. Cards from the last `Redeal` shouldn't be *showing behind the current set of cards!*
     * This might be taken care of when I fix `updateUI` for completing the point above
 1. Draw the `SetCard`s with Bezier curves
+1. May want to add the `UIPinchGestureRecognizer` to that `containerView`
+    * See lecture 7 for info on this Recognizer

 OVERALL
 -------